ilealm/cracking-practices/cracking_practices/graphs/README.md

 ### PROBLEM DOMAIN

-* Implement a graph class.
+* Implement a graph class with methods add, delete, add edge, remove edge, print edges.
-* Implement print edges method.
 * Implement Breath traverse.
 * Implement topological sort.
 * Implement a method to determinate is the graph has a cycle.